minikin/tagged/README.md

 ## Motivation

-Frequently, we find ourselves dealing with data types that are overly broad or encompass more values than required for our particular field.
+Frequently, we deal with data types that are overly broad or encompass more values than required for our particular field.
-At times, we may need to distinguish between two values that appear equivalent at the type level.
+Sometimes, we may need to distinguish between two values that appear equivalent at the type level.

-An email address, for instance, is merely a String, yet it needs to have certain limitations on its usage.
+An email address, for instance, is merely a String, yet it needs certain limitations on its usage.
-Similarly, while a `User` `id` can be represented using an `String`, it should be distinguishable from a `Subscription` id that also uses an `String` as its base.
+Similarly, while a `User` `id` can be represented using a `String`, it should be distinguishable from a `Subscription` id using a `String` as its base.

 The `Tagged` pub comes in handy in averting severe runtime errors during the compile time by effortlessly encapsulating fundamental types within more distinct contexts.